Joy-less/Embers/README.md

 An embeddable Ruby interpreter written entirely in C#.

-Its minimalistic design is intended for use in game engines, game mods, and C# applications.
+Its powerful, lightweight design is intended for use in game engines, game mods, and C# applications.

 ## Features